Zār: Egypt

 Initiation rites may be called sulha (reconciliation), 'adq (contract), or midan (vista), as well as 'edwa (feast), tazkira (reminder) for those who are already initiated, or madyafa or diyafa (hosting) if the sacrifice is a sheep, goat, or larger animal, like a camel or bull.
 It is a celebration done to acknowledge and placate the spirits using sacrifice, dance, offerings (like incense, spirit paraphernalia, etc.), and other rituals.
 'Akkam ("in a bundle"/"one in all") may occur, a rite where the initiate and all their guests consume the sacrificed animal together.
 Non-initiates may not eat the meat of this animal; doing so may provoke the spirits.
 At one time these rituals took seven days and nights.
 On the seventh day, a rite signifying the end of ritual seclusion occurred where parts of the skulls of the sacrificed animals would be disposed of in the Nile.
 Today this most commonly begins at sunset, occurs over the course of a day and an evening, and marks the beginning of a 7 (sometimes 3 or 5) day period of seclusion.
 During seclusion, the possessed only eats of the animal sacrifice, abstains from sex and opposite-sex affection.
 During this time one is "with the spirits" (ma'a al-asyad).
-A rite may be performed alone to end the period, called "as clear as milk" (safi ya laban), or one have a zār of the river (zār al-bahr) where the bones of sacrifices are disposed of.
+A rite may be performed alone to end the period, called "as clear as milk" (safi ya laban), or one may have a zār of the river (zār al-bahr) where the bones of sacrifices are disposed of.
 At all of these, milk products like yogurt or rice pudding are used, with white symbolizing the end of a spirit's anger.

 Zārs are broadly of two types: silent ('al-sakt) and drummed zār (daqqet).
 The first is more common, because it is less expensive and more private.
 Being known to be involved in the zār can be a source of anxiety.
 During the silent zār, one sets an offering table the evening before and performs a ritual animal sacrifice.
 The offerings on the table may include clothes, food, candles, and special objects.
 The blood of the animal is collected on a plate and used for anointing the jewelry, body, and parts of the home.
 The sacrificed animal is then cooked and eaten.
 It is done by a zār leader or the initiates alone, if they are experienced.
 The remaining blood is poured into the toilet as an offering to the spirits.
 After the silent zār, many go to the hadra later that day or the next day.
 The silent zār is considered secret, while the drummed zār is more public.
 Because of this, it is hard to tell how widespread zār is in Egypt and how strong belief in it currently is.
 Many have turned to silent zār instead of drummed because of finances, and because of limited access to musical groups.